 9. Comment function in the blog on the website

-Kupetz Max und Kupetz Bernd GbR offers users the opportunity to leave individual comments on individual blog posts on a blog, which is on the website of the person responsible for processing.
+The Shisha-Turbine GmbH offers users the opportunity to leave individual comments on individual blog posts on a blog, which is on the website of the person responsible for processing.
 A blog is a portal maintained on a website, usually open to the public, in which one or more people called bloggers or web bloggers can post articles or write down thoughts in so-called blog posts.
 The blog posts can usually be commented on by third parties.

 10. Subscription to blog comments on the website

-11. Routine deletion and blocking of personal data
+11. Routine Deletion and Blocking of Personal Data

-The person responsible for processing processes and stores the personal data of the data subject only for the period of time necessary to achieve the purpose of storage or if this is required by the European legislator for directives and regulations or another legislator in laws or regulations for which the the controller is subject to.
+The person responsible for processing processes and stores personal data of the person concerned only for the period of time necessary to achieve the purpose of storage or if this is required by the European directive and regulation giver or another legislator in laws or regulations which the person responsible for processing subject, was provided.

-If the purpose of storage no longer applies or if a storage period stipulated by the European legislator for directives and regulations or another responsible legislator expires, the personal data will be blocked or deleted as a matter of routine and in accordance with the statutory provisions.
+If the purpose of storage no longer applies or if a storage period stipulated by the European legislator for directives and regulations or another competent legislator expires, the personal data will be blocked or deleted as a matter of routine and in accordance with the statutory provisions.